JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ### Generating XML Configuration Files Locally

-The `pom.xml` file provided for a Kotlin project has the `generate` task, which can be used to generate TeamCity XML configuration files locally from the DSL scripts.
-This task can be started from IDE (see __Plugins | teamcity-configs | teamcity-configs:generate__ node in Maven tool window), or from the command line:
+The `pom.xml` file provided for a Kotlin project has the `generate` task which can be used to generate TeamCity XML configuration files locally from the DSL scripts.
+This task can be started from IDE (see __Plugins | teamcity-configs | teamcity-configs:generate__ node in the Maven tool window), or from the command line:

 ```
 mvn teamcity-configs:generate